+AP CapstoneTM is an innovative diploma program from the College Board that equips students with the independent research, collaborative teamwork and communication skills that are increasingly valued by colleges.
+AP CapstoneTM is built on the foundation of two AP courses — AP Seminar and AP Research — and is designed to complement and enhance the in-depth, discipline-specific study experienced in other AP courses.
+In AP Seminar, students investigate real-world issues from multiple perspectives, gathering and analyzing information from various sources in order to develop credible and valid evidence-based arguments.
+In AP Research, students cultivate the skills and discipline necessary to conduct independent research in order to produce and defend a scholarly academic paper.
+AP exam fees apply to these courses.
 Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP exams of their choosing will receive the AP Capstone Diploma.
 Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams will receive the AP Seminar and Research Certificate.
 AP Seminar may also be taken as a stand-alone option.
 Department approval is required.

 AP Seminar - Year 1 of 2

-Prerequisite: departmental permission
+Prerequisite: Departmental permission

 AP Research - Year 2 of 2

-Level: Advanced Placement, grade 11 or 12.
-Course may be taken for English credit or department credit can be assigned to align with research subject area, pending permission from department chair and Dean of Studies.
-Students are encouraged to take this in conjunction with another AP course related to their topic.
+May be taken for English credit or History & Social Science credit.
+Credit can be assigned to align with research subject area, pending permission from department chair and Dean of Studies.

 AP Research allows students to deeply explore an academic topic, problem or issue of individual interest.
 Through this exploration, students design, plan and conduct a yearlong research-based investigation to address a research question.
-In the AP Research course, students further develop the skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing, and synthesizing information as they address a research question.
-Students explore their skill development, document their processes, and curate the artifacts of the development of their scholarly work in a portfolio.
+In previous years, students have chosen to research a gamut of topics such as finance, economics, sociology, politics, and the arts.
+In the AP Research course, students further develop the skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing and synthesizing information as they address a research question.
+Students explore their skill development, document their processes and curate the artifacts of the development of their scholarly work in a portfolio.
 The course culminates in an academic paper of approximately 4,000–5,000 words (accompanied by a performance or exhibition of product where applicable) and a presentation with an oral defense.
+Students are encouraged to take this in conjunction with another AP course related to their topic.

-Prerequisite: AP Seminar and permission
+Prerequisite: AP Seminar and permission.